SwapChef

 Show ratios in:

-Use Amaranth Grain when you need it for grain bowls, hot cereal, porridge.
-Use Couscous when you need it for mediterranean dishes, bowls, grain bowls.
+Amaranth Grain is listed for grain bowls, hot cereal, porridge and salads.
+Couscous is listed for mediterranean dishes, bowls, grain bowls and quick side dishes.

 ๐ŸŒพ